-The Gaming service advises video game development studios, publishers, distributors, retailers, hardware system and peripheral manufacturers, and related brand advertisers about the video game industry from a global and regional perspective.
-Offering analysis of the most popular and/or lucrative platforms, services, game genres, franchises, and gamer types is the touchstone of this IDC service.
+The Gaming service advises video game development studios, publishers, distributors, retailers, hardware system and peripheral manufacturers, and related brands and advertisers about the video game industry from global and regional perspectives.
+Identifying and analyzing the most popular or lucrative platforms, services, game genres, franchises, and gamer types, as well as major industry pitfalls, are the touchstones of this IDC service.

 Markets and Subjects Analyzed

 - Home video game console bundle shipments, installed bases, disc/card game shipments, and gamer bases

 - Casual, enthusiastic, and hardcore gamer-type differences by region and platform

 - Digital game and DLC/add-on download and revenue trends

 - Smartphone and tablet gamers and revenue by OS/platform

 - Leading digital PC gaming distributors, business models, and publishers

 - Key industry metric tracking in North America, Western Europe, Asia/Pacific, and rest of the world, by platform